unixorn/numenta-apps/taurus_engine/README.md

 its `--metric-addr` command-line option.
-NOTE: we don't hardcode the value in `supervisord.conf` in order to avoid having undersirable metric data samples accidentally forwarded from developer laptops and other test machines to the production Grok instance.
+NOTE: we don't hardcode the value in `supervisord.conf` in order to avoid having undersirable metric data samples accidentally forwarded from developer laptops and other test machines to the production HTM-IT instance.

-`TAURUS_RMQ_METRIC_PREFIX`: This defines the prefix to be used for metrics sent to the Grok instance.
+`TAURUS_RMQ_METRIC_PREFIX`: This defines the prefix to be used for metrics sent to the HTM-IT instance.
 It is passed by `supervisord.conf` to `rmq_metric_collector_agent` as the value of its `--metric-prefix` command-line option.
 NOTE: we don't hardcode the value in `supervisord.conf` in order to avoid accidently corrupting metric data on an existing HTM-IT installation.
-This allows having a single Grok instance monitor multiple Taurus instances (e.g., Production and Staging)
+This allows having a single HTM-IT instance monitor multiple Taurus instances (e.g., Production and Staging)

 *NOTE:* If `TAURUS_RMQ_METRIC_DEST` and `TAURUS_RMQ_METRIC_PREFIX` env vars